trentlarson/endorser-ch/README.md

 - 90 5 write & support use-cases
 - 80 1 report page: who has confirmations for an activity, test various data combinations (eg. action confirmed by self)
 - 70 2 add Typescript
+- 70 1 DID validation check adds seconds to the tests (see timeout(4001)) so find a faster validation
 - 80 5 switch/add format to verifiable credentials?
 - 80 5 uport: inside JSON payload, show a name if DID matches a contact
 - 80 0 fix swagger API docs http://localhost:3000/api-explorer/ (linked from main page)